Top 10 Overwatch 2 Workshop codes: Best custom game modes

 Paintball!
 Playgrounds is an incredibly detailed mode.

-You have probably heard of or seen the Ana Paintball mode in the Workshop menu, but the Paintball Playgrounds mod takes that idea to a whole other level.
+You have probably heard of or seen the Ana Paintball mode in the Workshop menu, but the Paintball Playgrounds mod takes that idea to another level.

-There are 12 different classes to choose from that each come with their own play style, this also offers the potential for alot of variety each an every match.
+There are 12 different classes to choose from each comes with its own play style, this also offers the potential for a lot of variety in each and every match.

-The 8-player FFA quickly gets chaotic, and is a great time-killer while waiting in queue or for friends.
+The 8-player FFA quickly gets chaotic and is a great time-killer while waiting in a queue or for friends.
 To start throwing some paint yourself, the code is: 33M43.

 4. Actually Tiny Overwatch by Caaethil

-Tiny Overwatch has been a thing since Blizzard gave players the ability to adjust model sizes in the Workshop, and the latest and greatest example of this is called “Actually Tiny Overwatch” from Caaethil.
+Tiny Overwatch has existed since Blizzard gave players the ability to adjust model sizes in the Workshop, and the latest and greatest example is “Actually Tiny Overwatch” from Caaethil.

-Instead of just making the heroes themselves small, this mod actually shrinks the entire game down to take place in a small area of the map, like the attacking spawn on Temple of Anubis.
+Instead of just making the heroes smaller, this mod shrinks the entire game to a small area of the map, like the attacking spawn on Temple of Anubis.

 It is a ton of fun to battle it out with little tiny versions of your favorite heroes, and if you want to try things out for yourself, the code is: 1H0PE.